United States v. City of Portland: Outcome

 Mayor Ted Wheeler disbanded the COAB on February 1, 2017 and after months of meetings with the DOJ, proffered an amended plan, stripped of independent community assessment of the implementation of the settlement agreement.

 In August 2017 Portland City Council agreed to amend the Settlement Agreement to create a new community oversight group, the Portland Committee on Community-Engaged Policing, bypass the Police Review Board when an officer accepts discipline for less-serious offenses, remove a 180-day deadline for an appeal ruling on alleged police misconduct before the Citizen Review Committee, ensure officers who use deadly force are interviewed within 48 hours, change to how use of force data is measured and collected, and allow the COCL to report on one or two comprehensive elements of the settlement instead of addressing every single element.
 No changes directly benefited people with mental illness harmed by police.
 In December 2017, Portland dropped a legal challenge to court-ordered hearings.
 On April 19, 2018 Judge Simon gave a six-month conditional agreement to the amendments.
 The City failed to start a new community oversight group before the October 4 status conference and Simon extended the 'conditional' approval until June 2019.
 In a June 2019 status conference the city failed to show the oversight group had yet accomplished anything beyond being formed.
 In a February 2020 status conference, again the city failed to show the amendments to the agreement were fair, reasonable, and adequate.
 Amicus testified on the Portland Committee on Community-Engaged Policing, highlighting its attrition of members, lack of broad community outreach and respect for recommendations offered by members with mental illness, and Judge Simon gave the city another year to resolve issues.
 In September 2020 the COCL found the city out of compliance with data collection and training issues.
-In January 2021 citing the city's non-compliance, Judge Simon delayed further hearings until August of 2021.
+In January 2021 citing the city's non-compliance, Judge Simon delayed further hearings until August 2021.
 In April 2021 the US DOJ, echoing the COCL's September report, found the city out of compliance with the agreement and gave the city time to respond with a written plan.

 In an independent analysis of Portland police data presented in Federal court in April 2022, Jonathan Betz Brown, PhD of the Mental Health Alliance showed no decrease in use of force by police, against people with mental illness or not, between 2017 and 2022.